 Anti-craving medications are used for months or years to help satisfy areas of the brain signaling for drugs or alcohol.
 These medications make staying sober easier, but should be combined with therapy to increase the likelihood of success.

-The Five FDA-Approved edications to Treat Alcohol or Drug Addiction
+The Five FDA-Approved Medications to Treat Alcohol or Drug Addiction

-Disulfiram (Anatbuse), was FDA-approved to treat alcoholism in 1949, but is less common these days.
+Disulfiram (Anatbuse) was FDA-approved to treat alcoholism in 1949, but is less common now.

 Other medications are sometimes used “off-label” to help with addiction, but there’s not enough research to support widespread use.